module Sexpm:sig..end

 Atom of |

-is a comment without the starting
+White s is whitespace.Comment s is a comment without the starting

-from the raw string raw
+from the raw string raw.

 On decoding, whitespace, comments and raw atoms are reported